4th cycle: Audits of higher education institutions 2025-2030

 Audits are guided by the enhancement-led approach

 The audit considers each HEI’s specific characteristics, profile and objectives.
 In the audit, the HEI and the audit team identify strengths and areas for improvement in the HEI's operations.
+The enhancement-led evaluation, places emphasis on trust, engagement and a respectful approach to the evaluation subject.
 The new audit cycle will also connect audits more closely to HEIs’ everyday work.
-Audits will use more existing data, such as institutional and national feedback surveys.

 Two evaluation areas